uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 <ul>
 <li> Login to your GitHub account <a href="https://www.github.com/">here</a>, click on <em>Repositories</em> and then click on <em>New</em> to set up a new repository.
 <li> Follow the instructions.
 If you are working on assessed coursework you will want to set your repository to private.
 Add a README file so that we have something to edit.
+<li> You can add files directly to your repo via the web interface, but below we will see how to add files using RStudio.
+For the homework and labs you will be provided with a skeleton file that you can either upload to your GitHub repository via the web interface or add to your RStudio project as described below.
 </ul>
 <br><br>